-A little girl stood by the window of her family's business every morning to watch the trains go by and wave at the conductors.
+A young girl stood by the window of her family's business every morning to watch the trains go by and wave at the conductors.
 After she started school, the conductors took notice that she wasn't there any longer.
 What happened next left the girl's mother in tears.

 According to reports, Briana Hefley Shepard wrote a post that was shared on the Love What Matters Facebook page.
 She explained her daughter's tradition of waving at the trains as they went by every morning.